What tax do I pay on my state pension lump sum?

 While this can mean you can pay no tax at all on such a lump sum (if all of your taxable income falls within your personal allowance, for example), it is important to bear in mind that when you are looking at your ‘other income’ you must ignore the 0% rates which are used to tax savings and dividend income, that is the starting rate for savings, the savings nil rate (or personal savings allowance) and the dividend nil rate (or dividend allowance).
 In other words, the question is what is the highest rate of tax which would apply if income falling in these 0% rates were taxed at the normal rates.
 This can make a significant difference to the tax payable on the lump sum.
 See below for some examples.

 For this purpose, because we are looking at the tax rate applicable, we ignore any allowances and reliefs which are in fact ‘tax reducers’ in the tax calculation, such as the marriage allowance (as it applies to member of the couple receiving it) and the married couple’s allowance.
 Please see the page What tax allowances and I entitled to? for more information, but see also the ‘word of warning’ note below relating to the marriage allowance.

-If you live in Scotland and are a Scottish taxpayer, different income tax rates and bands apply to your non-savings and non-dividend income.
+If you are a Scottish taxpayer, different income tax rates and bands apply to your non-savings and non-dividend income.
 State pension lump sums count as non-savings and non-dividend income and are liable to income tax according to the Scottish rates and bands.
 There is more information in our section on Scottish income tax.

 From 6 April 2019, a Welsh income tax also applies, however for 2020/21 there is no practical effect on the amount of tax Welsh taxpayers have to pay.